Comments Off on Next Gen Scientists Share Biodiesel Research

 James Davis is in his fourth year of his PhD at the University of Nevada, Reno.
 He has a keen interest in fatty acids of seed crops such as canola or camelina sativa.
 He explained that his research is focused on altering the lipid profile of camelina sativa.

 The idea is to apply a cutting edge gene editing technology to knock out certain genes.
 Essentially, his goal is two-fold.
 One, to alter the fingerprint of the lipid profile and they are also trying to eradicate erucic acid, a semi-negative toxic lipid that is bad for livestock making camelina seed meal restricted for use in feeding livestock.
 James notes that if they can get rid of some of the negative profile, they can create a more high-value byproduct.
-To learn more, listen to my interview with James Davis here: Interview with William O'Connell
+To learn more, listen to my interview with James Davis here: Interview with James Davis

 2016 National Biodiesel Conference Photo Album